-Flammable and combustible liquids in moderate amounts (less than 5 gallons) may be stored in the laboratory or studio.
-Larger quantities require a flammable liquid storage cabinet and cannot exceed 60 gallons of a class I flammable liquid or a class II combustible liquid (for definitions and allowable quantities go to the OSHA website).
+Flammable and combustible liquids in moderate amounts (less than 5 gallons) may be stored in the laboratory or studio .
+Larger quantities require a flammable liquid storage cabinet and cannot exceed 60 gallons of a class I flammable liquid or a class II combustible liquid (for definitions and allowable quantities consult the OSHA website). f.

-f.
 Glassware and Laboratory Equipment

-All broken glassware will be immediately disposed of in a rigid, puncture-resistant container, such as a metal trash can.
+All broken glassware will be immediately disposed of in a rigid, puncture-resistant container, preferably a dedicated cardboard container with lid.
 The container must bear a legible sign that says "SHARPS".
-Contaminated glassware should be decontaminated in an appropriate manner for the chemical or biohazard used, but in such a manner, as to minimize harm from the glass to all present and future handlers.
+Contaminated glassware should be decontaminated in an appropriate manner for the chemical or biohazard used, but in such a manner as to minimize harm from the glass to all present and future handlers.